 Friendship and Devotion, or Three Months in Louisiana

-A newly translated travel-adventure novel of two young women navigating antebellum Louisiana
+Never before in English, a travel-adventure novel of two young women navigating antebellum Louisiana

 Parisian Pauline Guyot (1805–1886), who wrote under the nom de plume Camille Lebrun, published many novels, translations, collections of tales, and articles in French magazines of her day.
 Yet she has largely been forgotten by contemporary literary critics and readers.
 Among her works is a hitherto-untranslated 1845 French novel, Amitié et dévouement, ou Trois mois à la Louisiane, or Friendship and Devotion, or Three Months in Louisiana, a moralizing, educational travelogue meant for a young adult readership of the time.
 Lebrun’s novel is one of the few perspectives we have by a mid-nineteenth-century French woman writer on the matters of slavery, abolition, race relations, and white supremacy in France’s former Louisiana colony.